rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - Expensive since it examines every pair of tuples in the two relations.
 - Remember that for every retrieval, espcially for a different item from the disk in a nonconsecutive location we pay a seek time as a penalty, this is where it could happen a large number of times.
 - Could be cheap if you do it on two small tables where they fit to main memory though (disk brings the whole tables).

 ---

+> Review the examples on nested-loop join and block nested-loop join given in the lecture.
+Discuss and calculate why the later one can be more efficient.

+After reiterating the examples/calculations, we see that later one is most efficient because each block in the inner relation is read once for each block in the outer relation (instead of once for each tuple in the outer relation).

+> A particular query on table A used to run quite efficiently in a DBMS.
+After inserting many records and deleting many other records from A, that same query is now taking more time to run, even when the total number of records has not changed.
+What can be the reason for that?
+What can you do as the user/database administrator of that DBMS to improve the performance of this query?

+After insertions and deletions, the statistics of a table may not be updated instantly.
+As the statistics are used to estimate the cost of a query, wrong statistics are causing wrong cost estimations, and hence the query optimiser is now chosing a query plan that is no longer optimal for that query.

+Enforcing statistical recompilation option can be used to update the statistic of the table.

+---